This post may contain affiliate links. Please read our disclosure policy.

 We love to eat these with our waffles:

 For more waffle recipes, check out:

-Buttermilk Waffle Recipe
+Buttermilk Waffles Recipe

-In a medium bowl, whisk together flour, sugar, baking powder, baking soda and salt.
+- In a medium bowl, whisk together flour, sugar, baking powder, baking soda, and salt.

-In another medium bowl, whisk together buttermilk and butter.
+- In another medium bowl, whisk together buttermilk and butter.
 Add eggs and stir until combined.

-Preheat waffle iron and grease.
-Pour about 1/3 - 1/2 cup of batter into the waffle iron (or until batter reached about 1/2 inch to the edge of the iron).
+- Preheat waffle iron and grease.
+Pour about ⅓-½ cup of batter into the waffle iron (or until batter reached about ½ inch to the edge of the iron).
 Cook until ready.
 Top with syrup and berries.